-- Must include a detailed description of how the disability affects you.
+- Must include a detailed description of the effects of the the disability on the student.
 The doctor should provide information on the student's current condition and how this condition interferes with or impacts the ability to participate in the educational process.

-- If applicable, should include medical information relating to the impact of medication and/or treatment on the student's ability to participate in all aspects (classroom, extracurricular activities, etc.) of the academic environment.
+- If applicable, the provider should include medical information relating to the impact of medication and/or treatment on the student's ability to participate in all aspects (i.e., classroom, extracurricular activities) of the academic environment.

-- The doctor should include any recommendations he/she may have for appropriate accommodations within the context of the university environment.
+- The doctor should include any recommendations for appropriate accommodations within the context of the university environment.